-It was not snowing.
-Nary a ray of sunlight to give a sense of warmth.
+It was not snowing and there was nary a ray of sunlight to add highlights to the land.
 There was no wind to speak of.
-The ambiance was silent.
-It seemed calm, but once I stepped into the grasp of the frigid air, my fear of frostbite added stress.
+Outside the warmth of the car it was calm, but the frigid air seemed to physically grasp me and my fear of frostbite added stress.

-Yet, it was a classic Canadian winter scene that gave me a distinct feeling and I wanted to make an image that would make one feel the cold without being in it.
+It was a classic Canadian winter day and I wanted to make an image that would make one feel the cold.

 For some reason, overnight, the frost-formed crystals had dropped from most of the trees.
 The branches had lost much of their white appearance, but it was still clear that the weather was cold and bleak.
 I just had to find the right scene to depict that.